 Guidance for Individuals Who Have Been Vaccinated

-We still have limited guidance for those who have been able to be fully vaccinated.
 We define individuals as “fully vaccinated” when they have received both doses of the vaccine and are at least two weeks past the second dose.

 Here is what we do know: